 An in-depth, primarily hands-on lab course during which students will learn to create and use spreadsheets.
 Building spreadsheets, using graphics, text enhancement, fonts, creating fonts and graphics, using built-in formulas, creating formulas, incorporating statistics, and a wide variety of other functions will be covered.
 Database and report generation will also be included.
+Pre- or Corequisite: CSIS 150

-Exploring the Internet
+CSIS 153 Exploring the Internet